Thomas Maheras: 2008 financial crisis and Citibank mortgage bonds

+Current position

 He is currently chairman of the board of directors at Discover Financial Services in Riverwoods, Illinois.
 He is also a member of the Board of Trustees of Carnegie Hall and a member of the Business Advisory Council for the Mendoza College of Business at the University of Notre Dame.

+Other roles

-Mr. Maheras previously served as Chairman of the U.S. Treasury Department Borrowing Advisory Committee and as an executive committee member of the Board of Directors of the Securities Industry and Financial Markets Association (SIFMA).
+Maheras served as Chairman of the U.S. Treasury Department Borrowing Advisory Committee for six years between 2001 and 2007 and was as an executive committee member of the Board of Directors of the Securities Industry and Financial Markets Association (SIFMA) in 2007.